-Wheelhouse in the first few weeks of each new semester.
-Money allocated by the committee are not to be used to purchase prizes, gifts, or anything to be used for fundraising purposes.
+Funding Requests will be reviewed by the SGA Vice President of Finance, their finance committee, and voted on by the SGA senate members if the request is for \$500 or more.
+Money allocated by the committee is not to be used to purchase prizes, gifts, food, clothing, or anything to be used for fundraising purposes.
 All purchases using allocated funds are tax-exempt.